SC teachers frustrated by push to fix public education without their input

 Goose Creek Elementary teacher K.C.
 Murphy never had been to the State House before or met her state representative until she joined more than 100 other teachers Tuesday, descending on Columbia to push for more money for schools and reform of the state’s K-12 system.

-“It’s important that we’re here,” said Murphy, who trotted from office to office with 18 other Berkeley County teachers to speak with House members.
-The teachers were dressed in red to show solidarity with other public-school teachers across the country.
+“It’s important that we’re here,” said Murphy, who trotted from office to office with more than a dozen other Berkeley County teachers to speak with House members.
+The teachers wore red to show solidarity with other public-school teachers across the country.

-Many of the teachers said Tuesday they have felt pushed to the sidelines as the General Assembly begins debate Wednesday of an education reform bill sponsored by House Speaker Jay Lucas.

 Digital Access for only $0.99